-Step 2: Identifying controls and updates for the financial-administrative procedures
+Step 2: Identifying controls and updates for the financial and administrative procedures

 An identification of the necessary checks for mitigating the risks that were identified in the previous step is carried out taking into consideration the control objectives associated with the financial statement.

-Based on the above, Hera Spa has established an internal control system under which the directors of corporate functions verify the design and operating effectiveness of control activities at least annually, each for the areas under his or her jurisdiction.
+Based on the above, Hera Spa has established an internal control system under which the directors of corporate departments verify the design and operating effectiveness of control activities periodically, each for the areas under his or her jurisdiction.

 The results of periodical updates applied to procedures and associated controls are communicated to the Appointed Manager by the directors of corporate departments.
-The directors of corporate departments provide for updating/modifying the financial-administrative procedures in relation to the areas under their managerial responsibility at least annually.
+The directors of corporate departments provide for updating/modifying the financial and administrative procedures in relation to the areas under their managerial responsibility on a regular basis.

-Step 3: Periodic evaluation of financial-administrative procedures and the controls they contain The identified controls are periodically assessed in terms of their adequacy and actual effectiveness through specific testing activities according to the best practices established for the area in question.
+Step 3: Periodic evaluation of financial and administrative procedures and the controls they contain

+The identified controls are periodically assessed in terms of their adequacy and actual effectiveness through specific testing activities according to the best practices established for the area in question.